aaronbernal28/aaronbernal28.github.io/README.md

 # Data science portfolio by Aaron Bernal Huanca

-This portfolio is a compilation of notebooks which I created for data analysis and machine learning proyects, and competitive programming highlights.
+This portfolio is a compilation of notebooks which I created for data analysis and machine learning proyects, also competitive programming highlights.
 A separate category is for separate projects.

 [//]: <> (## Stand-alone projects.)
 [//]: <> (### Proyect 1)